 The immense growth of fantasy sports through mobile and desktop services is staggering.
 Because of this, loyalty among viewers watching a game has a whole new dynamic: people find themselves rooting for a player on a team they normally would root against.

-A report from St. John Fischer College notes that “when individuals begin to get more involved in their fantasy teams, they end up making their fantasy team a higher priority and perhaps even consume less of their favorite team.”
-The report notes that users prioritize their fantasy teams due to their direct involvement and active participation in managing a team.
+A report from St. John Fischer College notes that “when individuals begin to get more involved in their fantasy teams, they end up making their fantasy team a higher priority and perhaps even consume less of their favourite team.”
+The report notes that users prioritise their fantasy teams due to their direct involvement and active participation in managing a team.

 This service has been lauded as one of the best tech offerings out there and it has been outsourced to a slew of other sports leagues and enterprises.
 These partnerships have opened up vast subscription offerings for each sport.

 This technology is being expanded upon with Disney’s recent investment in MLBAM, which will spawn an ESPN-branded subscription service (Disney owns ESPN) with custom original content.